gonicus/clacks/doc/intro.rst

 You can start the daemon in foreground like this::

-  $ gosa-agent -f
+  $ clacks-agent -f

 .. warning::
-    Make sure, you've entered the virtual environment using "source bin/activate" from inside the gosa-ng directory.
+    Make sure, you've entered the virtual environment using "source bin/activate" from inside the clacks directory.

 If you want to run the agent in a more productive manner, you can use the